 |UltimateTax 1040+ Corporate||$828|

 The prices above do change.
-The prices are reflective as of the summer of 2017.
+The prices are reflective as of the summer of 2018.

 This survey revealed some broad changes, such as a noted decline in the number of clients who reported identity theft.
-In the Journal’s 2016 survey of CPAs, two-thirds of survey respondents state that they experienced at least one rejected of an e-filed return due to fraudulent use of the filer’s Social Security Number.
-This rate decreased in 2017.
-Though identity theft remains a pervasive problem for taxpayers and tax preparers.
+In the Journal’s 2016 survey of CPAs, two-thirds of survey respondents state that they experienced at least one rejection of an e-filed return due to fraudulent use of the filer’s Social Security Number.
+This rate decreased in 2017, though identity theft remains a pervasive problem for taxpayers and tax preparers.